Expectations & Experiences Consumer Trends Research from Fiserv

 11% Had my SSN stolen & used

 Mobile banking continues to impact how consumers conduct everyday transactions.
+Click on the plus signs for more insights on how consumers are moving and managing money.

 With this in mind, we asked consumers what they would think about a financial super-app that: